 "A harp" means praise and "golden bowls full of incense" are a symbol of prayer.
 In building a relationship with Jesus, praise and prayer always go together.
 So, don't just pray but give thanks in all things; and don't just praise Him but ask the Father for everything you need!

 This type of corporate praise cannot be replaced by personal praise.

 The voice of many angels and elders, numbering thousands upon thousands, and ten thousand times ten thousand in Heaven praising God every day.

 Without realizing it, the heaven and earth praise God.
 Even the song of birds in the morning is meaningful, and the moon and stars at night proclaim His greatness.

 Living in the end times begins from today, for we do not know the time of the second coming of the Lord.
 However, God's word will be fulfilled because He who promised is a faithful God.
 Therefore, let us live our best in Christ every day!

-Excerpted from Philip Mantofa’s Sermon, 15 March 2020, Sunday Service, GMS Surabaya Barat
+Excerpted from Philip Mantofa’s Sermon, 13 January 2020, Breakfast With God, GMS Surabaya Barat